 Haleakala Crater & Iao Valley

 Haleakala Volcano, the highest point on the island of Maui, stands at 10,032 feet above sea level.
 At the peak is a crater formed in last eruption, in 1790.
 You’ll reach the 9,740-foot level by way of a switchback road overlooking Maui’s diverse scenery.
 At 7½ miles long, 2½ miles wide and 21 miles around, the crater is bigger than Manhattan Island.
 From the viewpoint, appreciate firsthand the unique beauty of this massive landmark.
-Enjoy lunch at Maui Tropical Plantation, then stroll the grounds and discover some of the exhibits.
+Enjoy lunch in the country.
 Next you will visit Iao Valley State Park—home to the Iao Needle—a 2,250-foot cinder cone pinnacle that dominates its lush, natural surroundings.
 After the tour, there is an optional drop-off at Hilo Hattie’s for shopping.